ruiseixasm/Versatile_RotaryEncoder/README.md

 To use the library in your own sketch, select it from *Sketch > Import Library*.

 ## What is Versatile_RotaryEncoder
 The Versatile_RotaryEncoder library allows the callback of up to 9 different functions representing the same number of different encoder events.
-These different functions can bee associated with events like press rotate and long press among many others.
+These different functions can be associated with events like press rotate and long press among many others.

 ## Usage
 ### **How to include**